UniExeterRSE/workshop-homepage/index.md

 ## Feedback

-If there are skills not covered by existing workshops, that you would welcome training on, please complete this survey.
-We will review the resonses on an annual basis, in advance of planning the programme for the next academic year.
+If there are skills not covered by existing workshops, that you would welcome training on, [please complete this survey](https://forms.office.com/Pages/ResponsePage.aspx?id=d10qkZj77k6vMhM02PBKU6c8tNVRoxhAjFFJWmm07JtURVk2M0JPTVIyNDhYTkk0TkZFTDY5NkMySC4u).
+We will review the responses on an annual basis, in advance of planning the programme for the next academic year.

 ## Join us